openstack/designate/doc/source/pools/scheduler.rst

 Pool Scheduler
 ==============

-In designate we have a plugable scheduler filter interface.
+In designate we have a pluggable scheduler filter interface.

 You can set an ordered list of filters to run on each zone create api request.